 For the 2019 reporting period (reporting periods that begin on or after 1 July 2018), reporting groups must comply with the three conditions for the 2018 reporting period as well as two additional conditions.

-If a reporting group prepares a Special Purpose Financial Statement, it must adopt AASB Standard 124 Related Party Disclosures in full or at the reduced disclosure level.
+If a reporting group prepares a Special Purpose Financial Statement, it must adopt AASB Standard 124 Related Party Disclosures in full.
 This means the notes to the financial statement prepared for the reporting group must include disclosures about related party transactions and the remuneration of key management personnel.

 This extra condition will not affect reporting groups that:

-- prepare a full General Purpose Financial Statement, or a General Purpose Financial Statements – Reduced Disclosure Requirement (as these should already comply with AASB 124).
+- prepare a full General Purpose Financial Statement, or a General Purpose Financial Statements – Simplified Disclosures Standard (as these should already comply with AASB 124 or AASB 1060).

 All reporting groups must comply with ACNC reporting obligations, particularly the requirement to submit the Annual Information Statement by the due date.